Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Research Methodology

 \subsection{Study Selection}

 Figure \ref{fig:flowchart} shows the number of studies retrieved at each stage of this SLR.
 The selection of primary research was performed using predetermined inclusion and exclusion criteria (see Section \ref{sec:inclusion}).
-From the first stage to the final screening, the essential records of the papers were kept in excel spreadsheets and the Mendeley library.
+From the first stage to the final screening, the essential records of the papers were kept in Excel spreadsheets and the Mendeley library.
 Separate sheets were kept in Excel to keep track of the selection decisions for each phase.
-By adopting these techniques, the consistency of the inclusion and exclusion criteria can be verified.
+By adopting these techniques, the consistency of the inclusion and exclusion criteria could be verified.
+Additional data for the selection process are given in supplementary material.
 The selection process is effectively divided into four phases:

 \textbf{Phase 0}: We ran the search string on the six digital libraries and retrieved 7,145 papers after removing the duplicates.

 \textbf{Phase 1}: Publications found during the initial search were assessed for their suitability based upon analysis of their title and abstract.
 Studies were then transferred to the next round of screening for further investigation if it was not possible to decide by reading the titles and abstract.
 At the end of this phase, 310 papers were selected.